How to bulk classify data (zero-shot learning)

 Step 4: Provide classification values

 Once a destination labeling project has been selected, its classification questions will appear.
 Answer the classification questions you want by inputting a classification value.
 These classification values will apply to all data rows in the bulk classification job.
 You need to answer all required classifications and subclassifications, but you do not need to answer all optional classifications and nested subclassifications.
+If your classification question has nested subclassifications, they will show up progressively.
+You can search for a classification question by typing its name.

 Step 5: Specify the workflow step

+The selected data rows and classifications will be sent to the destination labeling project.
+You can specify which step of the labeling and review workflow these data rows with newly created classifications should be sent.
 For example, if you pick the Initial labeling task, then the classifications will be sent as pre-labels.
 If you pick any other task - such as Rework, Initial review task, or Done - then the classifications will be sent as labels.

 Step 6: Include or exclude data rows that already have labels

-- Overwriting the already-existing labels with the bulk classification.
+If a data row included in the bulk classification job already has a label in the destination labeling project, you can decide between the following:- Overwriting the already-existing labels with the bulk classification.
 Only classification questions that you answer - as part of the bulk classification job - will overwrite already-existing classifications.

 - Excluding these data rows from the bulk classification job to preserve the already-existing labels.